 Mardi Himal Trek

-Consider the short but scenic Mardi Himal Trek for spectacular mountain views rivaling the Himalayan giants minus the crowds.
-Located in the Annapurna region, this new-found trekking gem provides stunning Annapurna, Machhapuchhre, and Mardi Himal vistas.
+Consider the scenic Mardi Himal Trek for an unforgettable adventure offering stunning mountain views without the crowds.
+Situated in the Annapurna region, this hidden gem treats trekkers to magnificent vistas of Annapurna, Machhapuchhre, and Mardi Himal.

 Trek Facts